 - Did we add or subtract any internal links?

 - Have there been any algorithm updates?

 Once you have identified some possible culprits, you need to develop a hypothesis.
 This doesn’t need to be rigid.

 “I believe our organic search traffic has increased/declined because of the following reasons:”

 That’s right.
 You shouldn’t take action on your hypothesis right away.
 That’s because Google’s algorithm can be volatile.
 Sometimes waiting and not doing anything is the best solution.
 I usually wait one week or even up to a month to see if the issue corrects itself.
 If the decline continues, then it’s time for action.

 4. Test It

 Only take action on your hypothesis if you are at least 90% certain.
-Take one action at a time if you identified more than one.
+Take one action at a time if you have identified more than one.
 For example, take an action and wait at least a week before taking another.

 5. Always Use Annotations in Google Analytics

 Always, always, ALWAYS annotate your actions in Google Analytics.
 This is a check against your hypothesis.
-That way you can go back and see the exact action you took that either improved or hurt your results.
+That way, you can go back and see the exact action you took that either improved or hurt your results.